wirc-sjsu/firebench/docs/benchmarks/California/01_Caldor.md

 ## Requirements

-The following sections list the datasets requirements to run the different benchmarks.
-When the benchmark script is run, each requirement is validated on the HDF5 file passed as input (from the model ouput/data the user wants to evaluate).
+The following sections list the datasets' requirements to run the different benchmarks.
+When the benchmark script runs, each requirement is validated against the HDF5 file provided as input (from the model output/data the user wants to evaluate).
 If a requirement is met, each corresponding benchmark is run.
-Each requirement lists the required datasets/groups (as path) as well as mandatory attributs for each dataset/group.
+Each requirement lists the required datasets/groups (as paths) and the mandatory attributes for each dataset/group.
-The current version of FireBench does not integrate more complex checks (e.g., array size, dtype).
+The current version of FireBench does not support more complex checks (e.g., array size and dtype).

 Requirement            | Benchmarks